Donald Trump Crashing Weddings In Mar-a-Lago? See Odd Pics With Bride & Wedding Party

 Celebs Protesting Donald Trump — SEE PICS

-But, it turns out that Trump was actually in town on the weekend of the wedding.
-He was in FL with Japanese Prime Minister, Shinzo Abe to deal with the North Korea crisis, and Trump brought him along for the wedding fun, as reported by the site!
-Upon their unexpected arrival — in the presidential limo — the wedding party was snapping photos, and Trump obviously had to make a cameo.

-The newlyweds, Carl and Vanessa told the site that Trump hung around for about 30 minutes, and he even delivered a speech.
-Oh, we would’ve loved to be a fly on the wall for that one.
+The newlyweds, Carl and Vanessa, told the site that Trump hung around for about 30 minutes, and he even delivered a speech.
+Oh, we would’ve loved to be a fly on the wall for that one, but you can catch a part of it in the video above!
+He wished the couple well, and revealed to the crowd of people, who surrounded him with their cell phone cameras, that he knew both families very well.

-Although the Japanese PM was reportedly with Trump at the wedding, there’s been no photo evidence [so far] of his attendance.
+Although the Japanese PM was with Trump at the wedding, there’s been no photo evidence [so far] of his attendance.
 Social media goers went wild when the photos of Trump and the women in pink gowns surfaced, because some thought that he should have been, you know, leading the country.
-And, some people thought it was quite comical.
+And, some people thought it was quite nice of him to stop by.

 HollywoodLifers, what do you think of Trump’s wedding photos?
 Tell us below!